 Subscribe to this Lawfare contributor via RSS.

-Donald Trump’s “zero tolerance” policy on immigration ignores what may be the most important component of effective law enforcement—prosecutorial discretion.
+Despite President Trump’s rhetoric of law and order, his “zero tolerance” policy on immigration ignores what may be the most important component of effective law enforcement—prosecutorial discretion.